 Instead of converting the data to a raster image, AVL comes with the capability to plot millions of polygons as a single layer within leaflet plots.

-To achieve this, two Open Source components, leaflet-gl-vector-layer and ipyleaflet-gl-vector-layer-plugin, were developed that make this possible.
+To achieve this, two new Open Source components, leaflet-gl-vector-layer and ipyleaflet-gl-vector-layer-plugin, were developed.

 AVL provides a simple high level API to allow plotting the result of a HARP ingestion using just a single function call: